 He made his major network TV debut in The Blacklist (S. 6, Ep 1), playing opposite James Spader and Cristopher Lambert.
 He also appears in the series finale of The Deuce, with James Franco, and Maggie Gyllenhaal.
 He will soon be seen in his first guest star role on ABC's For Life, starring Nicholas Pinnock.

 He made his Off-Broadway debut in Tamburlaine, directed by Sir Michael Boyd at Theater for a New Audience, a show that was awarded "Most Honorable Mention" in the New York Times "Best Shows of 2014."
 He is honored to have shared the stage with John Douglas Thompson.
 Also Off-Broadway, he played the titular role In the world premier of Jericho, written by Michael Weller based on Ferenc Molnar’s Liliom.

 He is also known for the films The Kidnapping of a Fish (Best Supporting Actor Award), Delenda, Hell House LLC 2 - the Abaddon hotel, Far from Here.

-He recently wrapped the lead role in Snakeeater, a chilling neo-noir in which he plays opposite Isaach de Bankolé.
+He plays the lead role in Snakeeater, a chilling neo-noir in which he plays opposite Isaach de Bankolé, coming soon.

 Since he arrived in NYC, he has worked extensively with Piper Theatre, a company that offered him several scores that would change any actor's life - lead roles in The Nocturnes, The Island of Dr. Moreau (Bobby Award), Frankenstein, Splitfoot, and We Should Have Seen the Lights Already.
 Piper also pushed him into discovering new creative skills as a director, a writer, a painter and an educator.

-He is fluent in Romanian, English, Spanish, French, and Italian.
+He is fluent in Romanian, English and Spanish, and conversational in French, and Italian.